 Equipment Used

-• Camera: Olympus OM-D EM1 MK3
+- Camera: Olympus OM-D EM1 MK3

-• Star Tracker: iOptron Skyguider Pro
+- Star Tracker: iOptron Skyguider Pro

-• Stacking Software: DeepSkyStacker
+- Stacking Software: DeepSkyStacker

-• Post-Processing Software: Gimp
+- Post-Processing Software: Gimp and Siril

 Challenges and Learnings

 I had to make several attempts at creating this image, over several nights.
 The biggest challenge I had was making sure the background stars were in absolutely perfect focus.
 This is necessary because DeepSkyStacker is pretty bad at dealing with stars that are even slightly out of focus.
-I also had to set up my sky tracker in such a way so as to mitigate the effects of wind moving the camera around.
-I learned that refocusing your camera throughout the night is necessary, because the temperature changes through the night can cause the focus to shift.
-This is caused by the lens elements expanding and contracting due to the temperature changes.
+It screws up the stacking software, and makes it so it can only find a few stars.

 Final Image